thaustein/laxar/docs/manuals/widgets_and_activities.md

 * `widget.json`

-  This _widget specification_ contains meta-data about your widget, used by the LaxarJS framework.
+  This _widget specification_ contains meta-data about your widget that is used by the LaxarJS framework.
-  It allows you to describe the configuration options for each feature of your widget as a JSON schema.
+  It allows you to describe the configuration options of your widget features as a JSON schema.

 * `bower.json`

-  This specifies the dependencies of your widget.
+  This specifies the _dependencies_ of your widget for use with [Bower](http://bower.io/).
-  While not used directly by LaxarJS, it is the key to automated, isolated widget tests.
+  While not used directly by LaxarJS, it is the key to automated and isolated widget tests.

 * `cart_widget.js`

-  This contains the business logic of your shopping cart (like calculating a total or changing item quantities) as an AngularJS controller.
+  The _business logic_ of your shopping cart (like calculating a total or changing item quantities) as an _AngularJS controller_.
   When your controller is instantiated by the LaxarJS runtime, it will receive an AngularJS scope (the model) and a reference to the event bus, which allows for communication with the world.
   When built for release, all controllers and their RequireJS-dependencies are bundled into a single, compressed JavaScript file.

 * `default.theme/cart_widget.html`

-  The AngularJS HTML template defining the appearance of your widget.
+  The _AngularJS HTML template_ defining the _appearance_ of your widget.
   When your widget is used on a page, LaxarJS will load this automatically and bind it to your widget controller's scope.
-  By convention, Bootstrap CSS classes are available for uniform styling across widgets.
+  The [Bootstrap CSS](http://getbootstrap.com/css/) classes are available by convention to facilitate uniform styling across widgets.
   If Bootstrap does not suit you, feel free to use a different framework (or none at all), but keep in mind that this limits opportunities for widget reuse.
   Similarly to controllers, all widget templates will be preloaded within a single JSON file when your application is packaged for release.

 * `default.theme/(s)css/cart_widget.(s)css`

+  Widget-specific _style definitions_.
   Most of the time, your widget is fine just using CSS style definitions from the global application theme.
-  In this case, it can do completely without CSS (or SCSS) folders.
+  In this case, it can do completely without CSS (or [SCSS](http://sass-lang.com/) folders.
   Sometimes though, you have style definitions which are widget-specific (such as CSS animations) and should not be part of the global theme.
   If your widget has its own CSS file, the framework will load it when the widget is used in an application, and bundle it for release.

-LaxarJS supports to change the appearance of an existing widget by overriding its template from within a custom _theme_, and to put shared definitions (CSS classes and SCSS variables) into that theme.
+LaxarJS supports to change the appearance of an existing widget by overriding its template or its CSS styles from within a custom _theme_.
+It is also possible to put shared style definitions (CSS classes and SCSS variables) as well as shared assets like fonts and images into that theme.
-To get started with some simple, you do not have to concern yourself with themes or SCSS.
+To get started with some simple styling, you do not have to concern yourself with themes or SCSS.
 However they are very useful for adapting widgets to different applications and web sites.
-Read [more about themes](./themes.md) once you are familiar with creating and using widgets.
+Read [more about themes](./creating_themes.md) once you are familiar with creating and using widgets.

 ### Widget Files for Testing